mattclarke/advent_of_code_24/README.md

 ## Day 7
 - Part 1: Build a (pruned) tree where the branches are either + or * the value.
 Don't add branches if the value exceeds the target.
 - Part 2: Same but now with three branches as we have the "concat" operator.

+## Day 8
+- Part 1: Iterate over each pair of the same antennas to calculate the Manhattan distance, then add the resonances if they are within bounds.
+- Part 2: Same as part 1 but for each antenna pair repeatedly add the Manhattan distance until the bounds are exceeded.
+Don't forget that the antennas themselves are a resonance!